josh883/CapstoneProject/README.md

 Throughout the development process, the team maintained strong cohesion, with each member owning specific architectural domains.

 * **JD (Networking & Infrastructure):** Managed networking, hosting, and ensuring the application ran across multiple machines.
 He led the debugging of networking issues and implemented the portfolio page and settings architecture.
 * **Luis (Frontend Lead):** Built the bulk of the web application's frontend.
-He managed the migration to React, implemented the stock graphs, and integrated the News API for the right-hand display.
+He managed the migration to Next.js, implemented the stock graphs, and integrated the News API for the right-hand display.
 * **Erick (AI & Machine Learning):** Focused on the application of AI, specifically implementing the LSTM models and porting them to the app.
 He also developed the "Risk Tolerance" and "Accuracy" fidgets/widgets.
 * **Josh (Algorithms & Backend):** Developed the Bullish/Bearish algorithms and Sentiment Calculation.
 He assisted heavily with Windows compatibility debugging and initial HTML prototyping.
 * **Clara (Algorithms & User Research):** Conducted user and professor interviews to determine high-value features.
 She implemented the Golden Cross and Death Cross calculation algorithms.